NFS002/ts-coverage-improver/README.md

 - **Coverage inputs**: Istanbul summary parsing keeps things realistic; the fallback stub ensures the UI always has data to work with during demos.
 - **tsconfig-aware discovery**: Placeholder coverage now follows `tsconfig.json` include/exclude rules (using TypeScript’s defaults when not provided), converting those globs into include/exclude directories for traversal; this relies on the `typescript` package being available at runtime and falls back to the directory walk if the config cannot be read.
 - **Frontend choice**: Explicit React dashboard (per instructions) instead of a CLI, with polling to reflect job status without WebSockets complexity.
-- **Repository tracking**: Repositories are persisted with HTTPS/SSH URLs and job counts so the UI can scope coverage/jobs per repo and refresh summaries without re-running coverage; “open” = queued + running.
-Jobs reference repositories via a strict `repoId` foreign key (no SSH URLs stored in the jobs table); existing SQLite data will need a migration to populate `repoId`.
+- **Repository tracking**: Repositories are persisted by owner/repo plus fork metadata; API summaries expose ids and job counts only.
+Coverage responses add owner/repo/path details, so the UI merges that metadata into the summaries and falls back to displaying the repository id when owner/repo are unavailable.
+Jobs post `repoId` only (no URL echo on job payloads).

 ## Domain glossary